vinnymeller/twm/README.md

           When setting this option, you should be aware that twm will not "see" this session when performing other automatic actions.
 For example, if you have a workspace at ~/foobar and run `twm -n jimbob -p ~/foobar`, and then run `twm` and select `~/foobar` from the picker, a new session `foobar` will be created.
 If you then run `twm -g` and select `foobar`, `foobar-1` will be created in the `foobar` group.

+  -N, --print-workspace-name
+          Print the name of the workspace generated for the given path to stdout.

+          This can be used with other options.

+  -c, --command <COMMAND>
+          Override any layouts and open the workspace with the given command instead

       --make-default-config
           Make default configuration file.